 The weakness of this type of rubric is that you need to make a new one for each assignment.
 This can be time-consuming.

 Luckily, no matter what type of rubric you choose, there are always ways you can expedite your grading process.
 If you’re interested in learning more, Tim Bogatz shares some super helpful tips in the PRO Learning Pack, Expediting Your Grading Process.
 You’ll learn how to develop a more streamlined plan for all types of assessment.
+You can find this PRO Pack and more on assessment practices in PRO Learning.

 An analytic rubric breaks down each aspect of the task being assessed.
 It assesses each criterion separately.
 For example, say you are teaching a lesson on landscapes to your students.
 You may want each student’s work to show: